 It is important to realize that marks are awarded by the Examiners not merely for a well written review, which shows that the candidate has understood the issues in question, but also for originality of presentation providing a demonstration that those issues have been thoroughly digested.
 More credit will be given for an essay containing a thorough, well reasoned discussion of a relatively small area of the subject than a superficial review of a wide area.
 Nevertheless, candidates are advised to set their discussion into a wider context, explaining briefly its relevance to other issues.
 The Examiners will award marks for an up-to-date essay which demonstrates a good physical understanding of the material.

 The candidate may choose whatever format and style of writing they prefer although they should be aware that an overly sensational or journalistic style may not suit their subject matter.
-Note that if the examiners consider that an essay is not sufficiently legible, they have the power to require that it be resubmitted in typescript.
 The essay should incorporate in-text references with a complete reference list, as found in journal papers in the subject area, at the end.

 A list of the essay topics will be posted on the Part II noticeboard outside the Course Secretary's office by the middle of the Michaelmas Term, [not later than 9 November] and she will have further details from the essay supervisors giving brief descriptions for each of them.